femboyfin/dbdideas/survivor_perks.md

 ## [Balanced Landing](<https://deadbydaylight.wiki.gg/wiki/Balanced_Landing>) *🗑️ (for Exhaustion)*

-- Separate stagger reduction from Exhausted
+- Now grants the stagger reduction while Exhausted
   - Increases the consistency of a map-specific, low-use exhaustion perk across a variety of maps, potentially opening up the doors to unique plays in and out of chase that are otherwise unachievable.